 ForWind – Carl von Ossietzky University Oldenburg

 Helmholtz-Zentrum Geesthacht Center for Materials and Coastal Research

 Federal Maritime and Hydrographic Agency, German Weather Service, EnBW, Merkur Offshore, Nordsee One, Ørsted, RWE Renewables, TenneT, Trianel, Vattenfall

 Here you can find interesting presentations about this project in our RAVE International Workshops.

 (Only available in German) "Interaktion der Nachläufe großer Offshore-Windparks und Windparkcluster mit der marinen atmosphärischen Grenzschicht" / Dr. Tom Neumann und Dr. Martin Dörenkämper

 "Measuring large scale offshore wind farm effects with scanning lidar" / Jörge Schneemann

-In addition, you will find further publications on X-Wakes under the following links:
+In addition, you will find further peer-reviewed publications originating from the X-Wakes project under the following links:

 Cañadillas, B., Beckenbauer, M., Trujillo, J. J., Dörenkämper, M., Foreman, R., Neumann, T., and Lampert, A.: Offshore wind farm cluster wakes as observed by long-range-scanning wind lidar measurements and mesoscale modeling, Wind Energ.
 Sci., 7, 1241–1262, https://doi.org/10.5194/wes-7-1241-2022, 2022.